paulosuzart/paulosuzart.github.io/_posts/2018-02-15-why-crystal-is-awesome.md

 <!--more-->

 I'll follow the same post structure as shown in the ["Why Racket is Awesome"](http://paulosuzart.github.io/blog/2015/04/02/why-racket-is-awesome/) post and add some more stuff here and there.
 Let's begin.
+Bear it is not an exhaustive analysis or any official promotion of the language, it is just my opinion.

 # How I started looking at it